Andrew-M-C/go.jsonvalue/docs/en/12_option.md

 func OptFloatNaNToNull() Option
 ```

 Replace NaN with JSON null.
-Please be advised that this option does NOT affected by `OptOmitNull`.
-It will ALWAYS convert NaN to `null` with option.
+Please be advised that this option is NOT affected by `OptOmitNull`.
+It will ALWAYS convert NaN to `null` with this option.

 ### NaN to String